 In Norway samples of Stair-step Moss (Hylocomium splendens) have been collected from locations throughout the country at five year intervals since 1977.
 This has been carried out to map the deposition of heavy metals.
 Moss takes up pollutants from the air, and is therefore well suited for this purpose.
 The highest concentrations of heavy metals in moss have been found in southern Norway.

-The latest nationwide survey was completed in 2010, and the results show that there has been a marked drop in concentrations of most heavy metals.
-There is, however, still cause for concern for mercury, because the inputs do not seem to be diminishing.
-A new survey is currently underway , and new figures are expected in 2016 .
+The latest nationwide survey from 2015, shows that there has been a marked drop in concentrations of most heavy metals.
+There is, however, still cause for concern for mercury, because the depositions do not seem to be diminishing.

 The first survey of mercury in moss was conducted in 1985, and the highest concentrations were measured then.
 In 1995, there were no significant changes in concentration levels, but they were slightly lower in 2000.
-The most recent survey from 2010 shows that mercury concentrations are about same as in 2000 and 2005, or slightly higher.
+The most recent survey shows that mercury concentrations are about the same as in 2000.

 Moss always contains a certain amount of all naturally occurring elements.
-The natural concentrations are called the background levels.
+Natural concentrations are called the background levels.
 Background levels for lead and cadmium have been determined to be 5 micrograms per gram and 0.1 micrograms per gram respectively.
-However, the true background level for lead is probably considerably lower than 5 micrograms per gram.

 If the concentrations of heavy metals measured in moss exceed the background levels, we interpret this as being a result of anthropogenic emissions.

 Long-range transport from Europe an important source

 Atmospheric long-range transport from other countries in Europe has been reduced considerably since the first nationwide survey was carried out in 1977.
 Nevertheless, long-range transport is still an important source of arsenic, cadmium, lead, zinc and vanadium deposited in Norway.